amalrajvinoth/jooq-optimistic-locking/README.md

-# jOOQ Optimistic Locking with Spring
+# jOOQ Optimistic Locking

-This repository demonstrates the integration of jOOQ's powerful querying capabilities with Spring's robust framework, specifically focusing on implementing optimistic locking strategies.
-The goal is to showcase how to leverage jOOQ's expressive DSL for building type-safe SQL queries and Spring's extensive features for building enterprise Java applications to implement efficient optimistic locking mechanisms.
+This repository demonstrates the integration of jOOQ's powerful querying capabilities , specifically focusing on implementing optimistic locking strategies.
+The goal is to showcase how to leverage jOOQ's expressive DSL for building type-safe SQL queries for building enterprise Java applications to implement efficient optimistic locking mechanisms.

 ## Key Features

-- Seamless integration of jOOQ and Spring for efficient database operations
+- Seamless integration of jOOQ for efficient database operations
 - Implementation of optimistic locking strategies to manage concurrent data access
-- Detailed examples and best practices for incorporating jOOQ and Spring functionalities
+- Detailed examples and best practices for incorporating jOOQ
 - Comprehensive documentation and code samples for easy understanding and implementation

 ## Installation